awhewell/owin/README.md

 The result of calling `CreatePipeline` is an `IPipeline` object.
 The pipeline has a `ProcessRequest` method that can be used to send a request (as described by a standard OWIN environment dictionary) through the pipeline.

+### Middleware vs. Stream Manipulators

+The OWIN spec defines middleware, tasks that are chained together to form the processing pipeline for a web request.

+The Owin package adds the concept of stream manipulators.
+Virtual Radar Server has a requirement for tasks that modify the response that middleware creates.
+The `IPipelineBuilderEnvironment` object has a method called `UseStreamManipulator` which tasks a AppFunc middleware function.
+Stream manipulators are identical to middleware in all but two aspects:

+1. They have their own set of priorities and are always called *after* the middleware chain has been called.

+2. If a stream manipulator is registered then the `IPipeline` object will replace the response stream with a memory stream.
+It will copy the content of the memory stream back to the original environment stream once all of the stream manipulators have finished running.

+The switching out of the host's response stream with a memory stream lets stream manipulators work with hosts that use a forward-only response stream.

 ## Building and Running the Server